ken343/maritime-royale/README.md

 Players are tasked with strategically combatting enemy players while capturing, managing and protecting map resources.
 The last surviving player wins the match!

-# Technology

-## Overview

-The MARI Engine on demonstration here extends the [Ebiten](https://ebiten.org/) windowing/game engine to use data oriented programming or DOP.
-It does this through the use of the Element and Component.
-The MARI Engine also can replicate any and all behavior from clients through its multiplayer framework.
-This scaling multiplayer network can handle large traffic volumes while maintaining deliverability through smart updating.

-### DOP

-The main idea of DOP design is that we seperate data with the functions that call that data in the most generic way.
-The purpose of doing this is to prevent upcalling parent classes for data.
-This approach a more  efficent operation for the CPU to perform.
-Alongside the this improvement, the DOP design structure creates extremly generic code.
-It is so generic in fact that DOP code can be all loaded into a single structure.

-### Elements

-The Element is a structure found inside the MARI engine framework.
-Every object in the MARI engine is an Element.
-The Element is composed of a few default (almost universally used) data types.

-*     XPos       float64
-Stores the world x position of the top left cornor of the Element
-*     YPos       float64
-Stores the world y position of the top left cornor of the Element
-*     Rotation   float64
-Stores the world rotation of the Element
-*     Active     bool
-Determines if the Element should be enabled or not.
-This is not for image culling but rather for setting an Element to be completly dorment.
-*     UniqueName string
-The unique identifier for the Element.
-No two Elements may share a UniqueName during an online session.
-This is a nil value for all single player/non server related launches.
-*     ID         string
-Determines the owner of the Element.
-*     Components []Component
-The extention of Element.
-The component slice is what adds all functionality to the Element.

-### Components

-    type Component interface {
-      OnUpdate(world []*Element) error
-      OnDraw(screen *ebiten.Image, xOffset float64, yOffset float64) error
-      OnCheck(*Element) error
-      OnUpdateServer(world []*Element) error
-      MRP(finalElem *Element, conn net.Conn)
-    }

-A component is simply anything fitting the abover interface.
-At first this may not seem impactful, but by having all objects in a game be the same structure allows for massive flexability.

-Explanation by example is preferred.
-Pretend you have lots of trees and bushes in your game.
-Suddenly it comes upon you that your game must have fire physics.
-That fire should be able to spread from tree to tree and from tree to bush and bush to bush.

-Before to accomplish this, you would have to write functions for each object you wanted to immplemnt fire physics for and then assign each object its variables.
-This is tiresome escpecially if the physics needs to change.
-This would require changing every place you implemented code relating to fire physics.
-There are some ways around this dilema with OOP design, but none are very elegant, nor do they scale very well.

-Here is where DOP shines.
-We create one component "FirePhysics" and write the code it needs to call for in the update or other respective functions.
-If we need variables custom to fire physics such as burnability and fire width, we can assign them to the custom component.
-Now we can add this component to anything and it will immediately implement our code.
-This kind of scalability is unparalleled.
-Not only this, but our code is now all in one location allowing for easy source control.

-#### Kinds of Components

-There are infinitly many kinds of components, but there are only three main ones

-* First Order
-* Second Order
-* Third Order

-The naming convention beyond this is self explanatory.

-## Decalaring New Components

 ## Installation

 If you are adding assets to the game, please make sure they are statically compiled with the binary for portability.
 Follow these instruction on how to